Central Oregon Coast Recreation & Attractions

 PREHISTORIC, 1425 NW Hwy 101, Lincoln City, Or.
 541-614-1294.
 Explore the past at Prehistoric, view an incredible animated Life Size Baby T Rex Dinosaur exhibit, see the worlds’ finest fossils, minerals, geodes and meteorites and shop a great selection of educational toys.
 Open10 am to 9 pm daily during summer.

 NEWPORT INTERACTIVE ZOO, 3101 SE Ferry Slip Rd.
 Newport (in Aquarium Village) 541.961.6371.
-Open Daily Interact with Pet & Feed a Variety of Animals, Reptiles and more.
-Toucans • African
+Open Daily Interact with, pet & feed a variety of animals and reptiles including toucans, African parrots, birds, crested porcupine, ostrich, marmoset, baby red kangaroo, monkey and baby goats.

 NEWPORT TRADEWINDS - 653 SW Bay Blvd.
 Newport Oregon 97365.
 Located on Newport’s Historic Bay front.
 24 Hour phone:1-541- 265-2101 or 1-800-676-7819.
 12, 18 & 31 Hour Tuna Trips.
 Year round Bottom fishing, 5 or 8 hour trips.
 Salmon Fishing (in season) 5,6 or 8 hour trips.